 Every personal injury claim has its unique difficulties.
-After a conversation about the details of your accident, your lawyer should be able to anticipate any roadblocks that could potentially arise and explain how they intend to handle them.
+After a conversation about the details of your accident, a personal injury lawyer should be able to anticipate any roadblocks that could potentially arise and explain how they intend to handle them.

-This is slightly a trick question — you might think that the better lawyer is so confident in their abilities that they don’t anticipate any issues.
+This is slightly a trick question — you might think that the best lawyer to hire is so confident in their abilities that they don’t anticipate any issues.
 But if a personal injury lawyer responds this way, they’re likely not telling the whole truth, and it might even mean that they’d keep such issues from you when updating you on your case.

 The law is complex, and there’s no such thing as an “easy win”.
-Potential issues might come in the form of negotiating with insurance adjusters or disputing the contributing factors laid out in a crash report, and any lawyer you’re considering hiring should be honest with you.
+Potential issues might come from negotiating with insurance adjusters or disputing the contributing factors laid out in a crash report, and any lawyer you’re considering hiring should be honest with you.

 5. How Will You Keep Me Updated on My Case?

-Often, when you file a personal injury lawyer, you’re putting your future into another person’s hands.
-If you can’t work again, you’re relying on a fair settlement to provide for yourself.
+Often, when you hire a personal injury lawyer, you’re putting your future into another person’s hands.
+If you can’t work again, you’re relying on a fair settlement so you can provide for yourself and your family.
 The last thing you want is to feel you’ve been tossed to the side once your lawyer takes on your case and you’re unable to ever get through to them.

 Every case is different.
 Some clients may only want the occasional update and prefer to leave the claim to their legal counsel so they can focus on their health recovery.
 Others prefer to be more hands-on and involved every step of the way.
-Neither is right or wrong — it comes down to what each client prefers.
+Neither is right or wrong — it comes down to what you prefer.

-Case studies and past results give a great insight into the numbers — how many cases your lawyer has handled, how many they’ve won, and what settlements they typically negotiate — but they won’t tell you about what it’s like to work with them.
+Case studies and past results give a great insight into the numbers — including how many cases your lawyer has handled, how many they’ve won, and what settlements they typically negotiate — but they won’t tell you about what it’s like to work with a personal injury attorney.

 Is the lawyer polite?
 Do they seem like they genuinely care about your wellbeing?
 Do they put you at ease and do everything in their power to remove stress from your plate?
 Ultimately, were past clients satisfied with their experience?